Cadency: Royal family

-The following heraldic system was adopted by a royal decree in 1815 and would last until 1907.
+The following heraldic system was adopted by a royal decree in 1815 and was in effect until 1907.

 Since 1907, the system has differed.
 Wilhelmina further decreed that in perpetuity her descendants should be styled "princes and princesses of Orange-Nassau" and that the name of the house would be "Orange-Nassau" (in Dutch "Oranje-Nassau").
 Since then, individual members of the House of Orange-Nassau are also given their own arms by the reigning monarch, similar to the United Kingdom.
 This is usually the royal arms, quartered with the arms of the principality of Orange, and an in escutcheon of their paternal arms.

-Since 1907, There is no system to delineate individual princes and princesses via their arms.
+Since 1907, there is no system to delineate individual princes and princesses via their arms.

 Portugal

-The Portuguese systems of differencing have their origins in the regulations of King Manuel I, who ruled Portugal from 1485 to 1521.
+The Portuguese systems of differencing have their origins in the regulations of King Manuel I, who ruled Portugal from 1495 to 1521.
 There are two systems, one for the non-Royal families and the other for the Royal House.